 Verna J. Kirkness Science and Engineering Education Program

 Is committed to increasing the number of First Nations, Métis and Inuit students graduating from science and engineering programs in Canada.

 Shad awards a full scholarship for an Indigenous student from the V.J.
 Kirkness program.

 YMCAs of Cambridge & Kitchener-Waterloo work directly with newcomer and immigrant youth, many of whom come from low-income families.

-The YMCA offers a full bursary for a student from the YMCA newcomer youth program.
+Shad awards a full scholarship for a student from the YMCA newcomer youth program.

 YELL Canada is a charity that partners with schools to support entrepreneurial learning.
 Students receive credits towards their high school graduation, and gain experiences that are invaluable for broad-based university applications and admissions.

 Shad awards three grants in the amount of $1000 each to students from the YELL program.

 500 young scientists from across Canada showcase their real-world solutions at Canada-Wide Science Fair.

 Shad awards three grants in the amounts of $3000, $2000 and $1000 to Canada-Wide Science Fair participants.